Skip to main content

 The Foundational Role of Lifestyle

-If hormone therapy provides the instructions, build the infrastructure needed to carry them out.
+If hormone therapy provides the instructions, lifestyle interventions build the infrastructure needed to carry them out.
 You can send a perfectly crafted message, but if the recipient’s phone is turned off or the cellular network is down, the message will not be received.
 Lifestyle choices directly govern this internal network.

 Chronic inflammation, stemming from a diet high in processed foods or a lack of sleep, creates systemic noise that can interfere with hormonal signaling.
-High levels of the stress hormone can suppress the HPG axis, effectively telling the body to prioritize immediate survival over reproductive health and long-term vitality.
+High levels of the stress hormone cortisol can suppress the HPG axis, effectively telling the body to prioritize immediate survival over reproductive health and long-term vitality.

 This can directly counteract the benefits of a testosterone protocol.
 Conversely, a nutrient-dense diet provides the essential vitamins and minerals that are the literal building blocks of hormones and the cofactors for the enzymes that metabolize them.
 Quality sleep is when the body does its most critical hormonal repair and production.